jochen777/jWebForm/doc/concept.md

 The cool thing: via this Env-Lambda you can abstract your webframework away and avoid dependencies.

-###FormResult

-The FormResult holds the results of the elements.
-The result of earch element contains:
-* the value, that was entered
-* the validation-result
-* the name of the value
-* the decoration

 ##View

 The FormResult can deliver a "View" Object, that has some convenience methods for a typical view component in a MVC framework.
 Typically, you pass the view to the template.

-Within the template you loop over the elements and render each element for its own.
+Within the template you loop over the fields and render each field for its own.

 ![Overview](overview.png "Overview jFormchecker")